rkboggula009/Assignment-02_Boggula/README.md

 -----------------------------------------------------------
 # Argentina National Foodball Team
-The Three best Players on the team in order are,
+The Three best Players on the team in order are
 1. Leonal Messi
 2. Emiliano Martinez
 3. Paulo Dybala